EvanSays/elevator-challenge/README.md

 Create a DOM representation of the elevator and people to visualize the elevator process.

 ### Level 9
-Replace all insertions and deletions of requests and current riders with API calls to a Node/Express backend with the correct CRUD methods.
+Replace all insertions and deletions of requests and current riders with API calls to a Node/Express backend with the correct CRUD methods.# elevator-challenge